thoughtbot/guides/code-review/README.md

 -------------

 * Differentiate between ideas you feel strongly about and those you don't.
+* Don't block code for academic reasons.
+Object-oriented design and other topics should be part of a regularly-scheduled Friday afternoon technique discussion, not code review.
 * Explain tradeoffs of implementation and why you prefer the tradeoffs as written.
 * Offer alternative implementations, but assume the author already considered